jtlowe/studio-icons/README.md

 1. Add .svg icon file to /src/svg/
 2. Run ``gulp`` on the command line to run default task.

-## Other
+## Thanks

-Used Philipp Kief's much appreciated [Material Icon Theme](https://github.com/PKief/vscode-extension-material-icon-theme) as a great starting point for mapping icons to extensions/filenames.
+Thanks to Philipp Kief's for the much appreciated [Material Icon Theme](https://github.com/PKief/vscode-extension-material-icon-theme).
+Used this as a great starting point for mapping icons to extensions/filenames.

+Thanks to the Microsoft team for their excellent icon set.